 What is Alzheimer’s disease?

+Alzheimer’s disease is the most common cause of dementia among older persons.
+However, other things can also cause dementia.
+Alzheimer’s disease most commonly affects people older than 65 years of age.
 People who are younger than 65 years of age can also have Alzheimer’s disease.
-This is called early onset Alzheimer’s.
-Early onset Alzheimer’s is not very common.
+This is called early onset Alzheimer’s disease.
+Early onset Alzheimer’s disease is not very common.

-What are the warning signs and symptoms of Alzheimer’s disease?
+What are the symptoms of Alzheimer’s disease?

 What causes Alzheimer’s disease?

 Doctors don’t know what causes Alzheimer’s disease.
 One theory is that the disease develops when clumps of abnormal proteins grow in the brain.
 This growth likely begins with many small changes in the brain.
 This typically starts long before any symptoms are noticeable.
 Over time, these changes add up.
 Eventually, brain cells become damaged and die.